Ps: Click here for my decade in Review Post.

 January | the month of crisis

-January opened in crisis mode for me after one last extremely dramatic rejection.
+January opened in crisis mode for me after one last extremely dramatic discard.
 I have since learnt that’s how the devil operates, that he will always choose a key-date and a key-event for two reasons: (1) a key-event so he can inflict maximum injury to as many people as possible and cause the deepest pain possible; and (2) a key-date so he can get that same pain to recur year after year on said date.
 For us, that key-date was Christmas eve and the key-event was my sister’s wedding.
 See?
-Key date, key event, maximum number of people affected, pain recurs each new year that date and event comes around.
+Key date, key event, maximum number of people affected, pain recurs each new year that date when the event comes around.
 He loves it when everybody is miserable it’s his only goal in life; to kill, steal and destroy.

 Mid-January while pulling into my driveway with my son next to me and my sister on the phone, a gentleman walked up to my car, confirmed my name then handed me some paperwork.
 My Jan looked them over as I pulled into our driveway.
 He read them out aloud; they were court summons for a divorce petition.
 Apparently, the gentleman was a court-marshal and I had just been served.
 That is how Jan, Clem and I found out that I was being hauled into court for the unconscious uncoupling process to begin.
 Again, notice the enemy’s timing, his goal is always to traumatize as many people as possible at the same time.
 I was scheduled to fly to Amsterdam that night, but I ended up calling out of work for the rest of that month.